 Stiff windows and doors are another sign of termites.
 Termites produce moisture while eating and can cause wood to warp, making doors and windows stiff and hard to open.
 If you notice your doorframes tightening up and your windows warping, check for termites.

 A sure sign of termites—is termite droppings.
 If an area is infested with dry wood termites, you will likely see small black marks and a dark powdery substance.
 Other kinds of termites will not leave droppings behind, so you may not always be able to tell by droppings, but if you do see them—you certainly have termites.

 Fixing the problem

 There are a few different ways to kill active termites on your property.
-For the sake of this article we are solely speaking of subterranean termites.
-Preparation is key to a successful termite treatment.
-The infested areas need to be exposed by removing and replacing the damaged sheet rock and wood.
-Water damaged areas should also be replaced.
+For the sake of this article, we are solely speaking of subterranean termites.
+Preparation is key to successful termite treatment.
+The infested areas must be exposed by removing and replacing the damaged sheet rock and wood.
+Water-damaged areas should also be replaced.
 Spot spraying will be an active part of this process.
 All infested materials should be thrown away immediately.